jupyterlab/jupyterlab/docs/source/developer/accessibility.rst

 equivalent efforts.
 Accessibility communities tend to be generous with the resources they provide to improve web accessibility.
-Many times, searching for the name of the task or issue appended with `accessibility` in a search engine will give you several results and chance to learn from the broader community right away.
+Many times, searching for the name of the task or issue appended with `accessibility` in a search engine will give you several results and a chance to learn from the broader community right away.

 The rest of this section contains best practices specific to JupyterLab and its